 But such companies will continue to be covered by federal laws including the Fair Labor Standards Act, which governs minimum wages and overtime.
 That federal law has been one of the statutes on which many class action lawsuits against Uber and other ride-sharing companies have been brought.
 Ride-sharing companies operating in Florida will, however, be free from claims by drivers for state unemployment and workers’ compensation benefits; there are no federal counterparts for those laws.

 What does that mean for ride-sharing companies operating in Florida with regard to IC misclassification claims?
 Again, not much.
 As I reported in my blog post of March 5, 2017, Uber has already been sued in a lawsuit brought under the Fair Labor Standards Act seeking a national collective action for allegedly misclassifying drivers as ICs.
 However, in response to Uber’s renewed motion to compel arbitration pursuant to the agreement to arbitrate that the plaintiff driver had signed, a federal magistrate judge issued a Report and Recommendation granting Uber’s motion.
 Lamour v.
 Uber Technologies, Inc., No. 16-Civ-21449 (S.D.
 Fla.
 Mar.
 1, 2017).
 While the magistrate judge’s decision is not final, it is likely to be adopted by the district court judge.
 Unless overruled on appeal, federal wage and hour claims against Uber in Florida will not be subject to a class or collective action but rather to individual arbitrations.

-All on-demand companies, including those in the ride-sharing industry, who rely upon independent contractors would be wise to take steps to minimize the likelihood that they will be targets of future claims for IC misclassification – whether brought in court under applicable federal or state wage and hour laws or by state or federal workforce regulators.
+All on-demand companies, including those in the ride-sharing industry, who rely upon independent contractors can take steps to minimize the likelihood that they will be targets of future claims for IC misclassification – whether brought in court under applicable federal or state wage and hour laws or by state or federal workforce regulators.
 As detailed in my White Paper, companies can minimize IC misclassification exposure by structuring, documenting, and implementing their IC relationships in a manner than enhances compliance with applicable legal tests for IC status.